Information for Producers

 Specific details, including the material and drinks to be included in scope, will be developed further and presented in a second consultation in 2020, with a potential start date of 2023.

 The Scottish Government has said it is open to working with the other administrations on DRS.
 However, they have also stated this must be on the basis that their level of ambition matches that of Scotland’s.

-Drinks producers can fulfil their obligations through a scheme administrator.
+Drinks producers can fulfil their obligations through the scheme administrator.

 By paying a small fee for each container placed on the Scottish market, you can have your obligations fulfilled on your behalf.

-Producers will be invited to express interest in registering with a scheme administrator once the regulations have been approved by the Scottish Parliament.
+Producers will be invited to express interest in registering with the scheme administrator once the regulations have been approved by the Scottish Parliament.

 SEPA will be the enforcement authority.
 They will work with producers to support compliance and will have a range of enforcement measures open to them where it is clear a producer has failed to meet their obligations.